Arithmetic Fourier transforms over finite fields: generic vanishing, convolution, and equidistribution: Tannakian group for diagonal objects

 \begin{remark} If $\det(M)$ is known to be generically unramified, then it suffices to assume that the tannakian determinant of~$p_{1,*}M$ on~$\Gg_m$ is geometrically of infinite order, since in this case we can apply Proposition~\ref{pr-determinant-tori} to some twist $M_{\chag{\chi_1}{a_1}}$ such that the set of characters $\chi$ for which the character $\chag{\chi_1}{a_1}\chag{\chi}{0}$ is unramified is generic. \end{remark}

 \begin{example} Proposition~\ref{pr-determinant} applies for instance to objects of the form

-where $\eta$ is a multiplicative character of~$k$, and~$f\in k[X]$ is a polynomial such that~$f(0)\not=0$, of degree~$d\geq 2$ such that~$\eta^d$ is non-trivial, as explained by Katz in~\cite[Th.\,17.5]{mellin}.
+where $\eta$ is a non-trivial multiplicative character of~$k$, and~$f\in k[X]$ is a polynomial such that~$f(0)\not=0$ with degree~$d\geq 2$ such that~$\eta^d$ is non-trivial, as explained by Katz in~\cite[Th.\,17.5]{mellin}.
 Indeed, in this case, the assumption of the proposition holds for all~$a\not=0$.

 The dimension formula~(\ref{eq-rank-gagm}) shows that the tannakian dimension is~$d+1$.
-Note that~\cite[Th.\,17.5]{mellin} provides the equidistribution for the subfamily with~$a=0$, under the assumption that $f$ is not of the form $g(X^b)$ for some $b\geq 2$, but as traces of matrices in~$\Un_d(\Cc)$, because the corresponding object on~$\Gg_m$ has tannakian dimension~$d$.
-This means that the characters $\chag{\chi}{0}$ are examples of weakly-unramified characters for~$M$ which are not unramified (since they do not give the right dimension). \end{example}
+Note that~\cite[Th.\,17.5]{mellin} provides the equidistribution for the subfamily with~$a=0$, under the assumption that~$f$ is not of the form $g(X^b)$ for some $b\geq 2$, but as traces of matrices in~$\Un_d(\Cc)$, because the corresponding object on~$\Gg_m$ has tannakian dimension~$d$.
+This means that the characters $\chag{\chi}{0}$ are examples of weakly-unramified characters for~$M$ which are not unramified (since they do not give the ``right'' dimension). \end{example}

-As explained in Remark~\ref{rm-horizontal}, (2), we expect that we can apply Theorem~\ref{th-horiz} unconditionally to~$G$.
+As explained in Remark~\ref{rm-horizontal}\,(2), we expect that we can apply Theorem~\ref{th-horiz} unconditionally to~$G$.
 Thus this proposition should imply the following result: